 Another place that needs to be looked at is the circuit breaker that feeds the kiln.
 If you have one of those inexpensive infrared thermometers check the temperature of the circuit breaker.
 If it is hot the wires going into it may be loosely connected or the circuit breaker itself might be bad.
 See the infrared photo in this post to see an example of what can happen.

 Some electrical supply systems have what is called a tap transformer supplying them.
 Your facility manager or electrician may be able to turn up the voltage by changing a tap.
 Be careful not to turn it up too much – and be sure to test the voltage and the amp draw on the kiln before proceeding to operate the kiln.

 Another solution is to install a buck-boost transformer on the kiln circuit.
-Lets say you have only 195 volts coming into the kiln circuit (under load) and you want 208 volts.
-You could get a transformer that will boost the voltage form 195 to 208.
+Let's say you have only 195 volts coming into the kiln circuit (under load) and you want 208 volts.
+You could get a transformer that will boost the voltage from 195 to 208.

 Sometimes low voltage is enough to heat the kiln up but causes the control to misbehave.
-For instance 195 volts will not provide the proper voltage to the control.
+For instance, 195 volts will not provide the proper voltage to the control.
 If you are firing a light load to a low temperature, however, you may have enough wattage to do that.
-There is an easy solution for this problem.
-You can get a 120 volt separate cord to feed the control transformer.
+There is an easy solution to this problem.
+You can get a 120-volt separate cord to feed the control transformer.
 The control transformer that we use has two inputs.
 One is 240-208.
 The other is 120.
-You attach the cord to the 120 volt inputs and plug that into a 120 volt outlet.
+You attach the cord to the 120-volt inputs and plug that into a 120-volt outlet.
 You can even go one better and get a decent battery UPS computer power supply (cost of about $100) and plug it into that.
 That can solve other things like intermittent power outages, power supply spikes, electrical noise, etc.